my past experience has allowed me to

 Estuary Festival: Project Manager

-Estuary Festival's mass participation project hosting 400 creative journallers across the Thames Estuary coastlines during lockdown.
+Estuary Festival's mass participation project hosting 400 creative journallers during lockdown.
 Resulting in online workshops, a book, films, murals and contact-free exhibitions in Essex, Kent and London venues.

 Village Green Next Generation: Project Manager